tobybreckon/stereo-disparity/README.md

 ---

+### Tools

+- stereo_disparity.py – cycles through the dataset and calculates the disparity from the left and right stereo images provided.
+- stereo_to_3d.py – projects a single example stereo pair to a 3D, write a point cloud of this data to an ASCII X Y Z file for reference (which can be viewed via this [online tool](http://www.opencv.org) or another 3D point cloud viewer (e.g. [http://www.pointcloudviz.com/](http://www.pointcloudviz.com/))) and shows an example back-projection from 3D to the 2D image.
+- planar_fitting_hints.py – a set of hints (aimed at Durham L3 2017/18 students) on how to efficiently use some of the advanced library features of Python to compute the coefficients of a plane from a given set of 3D points.

+---

 ### How to download and run:

 Download each file as needed or to download the entire repository and run each try: